Right to education: Historical development

 The nineteenth century also saw the development of socialist theory, which held that the primary task of the state was to ensure the economic and social well-being of the community through government intervention and regulation.
 Socialist theory recognised that individuals had claims to basic welfare services against the state and education was viewed as one of these welfare entitlements.
 This was in contrast to liberal theory at the time, which regarded non-state actors as the prime providers of education.
 In 1917 the Mexican constitution was the first to guarantee free and secular education.
 Later, socialist ideals were enshrined in the 1936 Soviet Constitution, which recognize the right to education with a corresponding obligation of the state to provide such education.
 The constitution guaranteed free and compulsory education at all levels, a system of state scholarships and vocational training in state enterprises.
 Subsequently, the right to education featured strongly in the constitutions of socialist states.
 As a political goal, right to education was declared in F. D. Roosevelt's 1944 speech on the Second Bill of Rights.

+International law first began to regulate rights to education following World War I.

 The role of education for individuals, the society and the state

 Education in all its forms (informal, non-formal, and formal) is crucial to ensure dignity of all individuals.
-The aims of education, as set out in the International human rights law (IHRL), are all directed to the realization of the individual’s rights and dignity.
-These include, among others, ensuring human dignity and the full and holistic development of the human personality; fostering physical and cognitive development; allowing for the acquisition of knowledge, skills, and talents; contributing to the realization of the full potential of the individual; enhancing self-esteem and increasing confidence; encouraging respect for human rights; shaping a person’s sense of identity and affiliation with others; enabling socialization and meaningful interaction with others; enabling a person to shape the world around them enables their participation in community life; contributing to a full and satisfying life within society; and empowering and allowing for the increased enjoyment of other human rights.
+The aims of education, as set out in the International human rights law (IHRL), are all directed to the realization of the individual's rights and dignity.
+These include, among others, ensuring human dignity and the full and holistic development of the human personality; fostering physical and cognitive development; allowing for the acquisition of knowledge, skills, and talents; contributing to the realization of the full potential of the individual; enhancing self-esteem and increasing confidence; encouraging respect for human rights; shaping a person's sense of identity and affiliation with others; enabling socialization and meaningful interaction with others; enabling a person to shape the world around them enables their participation in community life; contributing to a full and satisfying life within society; and empowering and allowing for the increased enjoyment of other human rights.

 Education is also transformative for the state and society.
 As one of the most important mechanisms by which social groups, in particular indigenous peoples and minorities are maintained from generation to generation, passing on language, culture, identity, values, and customs, education is also one of the key ways states can ensure their economic, social, political, and cultural interests.

 The main role of education within a society and the state is to: